Romeo Santos: Utopía and Aventura reunion tour (2019–2021)

 On June 25, 2021, a film based on the MetLife concert premiered on PPV and then on HBO Max on July 30, 2021.
-On August 3, 2021, Aventura released the song Volví with Bad Bunny.
+On August 3, 2021, Aventura released the song "Volví" with Bad Bunny.
 On August 20, 2021, he released a live version of the song "Inmortal".
-It's from the MetLife concert film and became a single for Santos' second live album titled Utopía Live from MetLife Stadium.
+Taken from the MetLife concert film, it became a single for Santos' second live album, entitled Utopía Live from MetLife Stadium.
 The live album was released on September 10, 2021.
 It was named after the concert film released earlier that year.
 In 2021, he would return with the group to finish the tour.
 But instead of performing in the venues originally schedule, they would perform at stadiums instead.
 They performing 4 shows in the United States.
 These stadiums were the Hard Rock Stadium in Miami, Wrigley Field in Chicago, Dodger Stadium in Los Angeles, and at MetLife Stadium East Rutherford, New Jersey.
 They ended the tour with two nights at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic on December 18, and 19, of 2021.